 10 Ways To Stay Motivated To Workout

 In an ideal world, we’d all find exercise so enjoyable that waking up early or heading straight to the gym after work would be the highlight of our day.
-But even if you’re a certified fitness enthusiast, it’s possible to have days when staying on the sofa wins over sticking to your routine.
+But even if you’re a certified fitness enthusiast, it’s possible to have days when staying on the sofa wins over sticking to your workout routine.

 #1 Goals, Goals, Goals

-Setting goals is one of the best ways to staying motivated.
+Setting realistic goals is one of the best ways to staying motivated.
 Goals are important for achieving success in every aspect of life, whether you’re trying to get ahead at work or make gains at the gym.
 Having a clear set of milestones to shoot for helps you focus your intentions and inspires you to take the first steps of your physical fitness journey.1

-Once you’re on your way, your fitness goals can be a much-need source of encouragement when things get tough or when your motivation starts to lag.
+Once you’re on your way, your fitness goals can be a much-need source of encouragement when things get tough or when your exercise motivation starts to lag.
 Knowing where you want to end up can fuel your desire and drive to get there.

 There are no hard and fast rules when it comes to fitness goal setting, but the following tips can help you devise a plan that keeps you motivated:2